snaulX/snaulX/README.md

 ### My games:
 #### Old:
-* [SCP snaulX Edition](https://github.com/snaulX/scp-snaulx-edition) - my 3D puzzle-game on Unity for OLD#48 (game jam).
+* [SCP snaulX Edition](https://github.com/snaulX/scp-snaulx-edition) - my 3D puzzle-game on Unity for Ludum Dare 45 (was showed only in local subevent in Omsk).
 It was my first expirience in gamedev and Unity.
-* [Heroes of Melitha](https://github.com/snaulX/Heroes-of-Melitha) - my 2D RPG on [KorGE](https://github.com/korlibs/korge) for KorJAM (it game jam too).
+* [Heroes of Melitha](https://github.com/snaulX/Heroes-of-Melitha) - my 2D RPG on [KorGE](https://github.com/korlibs/korge) for KorJAM (game jam for KorGE engine).
 * [Beer Stranding](https://github.com/snaulX/Beer_Stranding) - joke 2D platformer on [Defold](https://github.com/defold/defold) for Ludum Dare 53 (was showed only in local subevent in Omsk).
 * Several small games that are at the bottom of my repos.

 ### Mino programming language
-I made own compilable programming language with changable syntax named Mino. *Works only simple constructions.* I don't developing it now, progress has stopped a 2 years ago.
+I made own compilable programming language with changable syntax named Mino. *Works only simple constructions.* I don't developing it now, progress has stopped a 3 years ago.
 * [Mino](https://github.com/snaulX/Mino) - repo with all binaries, examples and description of the language.
 * [TokensBuilder.NET](https://github.com/snaulX/TokensBuilder.NET) - backend of the compiler for .NET.
 * [Tangara](https://github.com/snaulX/Tangara) - frontend of the compiler: lexer and parser.